Dinner For Two

 JAMES

 She is.
-She gave me the happiest years of life and two beautiful children, Arthur and Abigail.
+She gave me the happiest years of life and two beautiful children: Arthur and Abigail.
 They’re named after my father and her mother.
-Daisy is a fantastic mother.
+Daisy has always been a fantastic mother.
 We’d go to the park, to the movies, we would take them everywhere.
 When they went off to college, Daisy was so proud.
 She’s the reason they turned into such amazing adults.
 It was like she was destined to be great at everything she set her mind to, and she was determined to be a great mother.

 WAITRESS